jcunanan05/100-days-of-code/logs/r3-log.md

 - Styling the drum machine.
 It's a little bit tiring to get back up at CSS again after all the javascipt headaches =))
 - Continued reading eloquent javascript

+### R3D35 17/8

+- Encountered headache at `align-content: stretch` in CSS Grid at chrome.
+Fallbacked to Flexbox for the meantime.